RedHatInsights/bonfire/README.md

 The `bonfire deploy-env` command can be used as a helpful "1-liner" command to apply a ClowdEnvironment configuration into a cluster and wait for environment resources to come up successfully.

+The `bonfire namespace describe` command will give you information about your ephemeral namespace such as frontend hostname, ephemeral keycloak credentials, and the openshift console link.

 Use `bonfire --help` to get a list of other commands you may find useful.

 ### Loading an app's ephemeral config from app-interface (default behavior)